-District will pay Employee \$174,720 in salary per annum for services under this Agreement, payable in installments at the same time as other employees of the District are paid and subject to customary withholding.
+District agrees to pay Employee an annual base salary of \$280,072 per annum payable in installments in accordance with District's usual payroll schedule.
 Thereafter and subject to an annual evaluation of Employee's performance and salary, the Board may, by resolution approving an amendment to this Agreement, increase Employee's salary based on merit and/or market factors.
 Nothing in this provision requires the Board to use a set formula or to provide a merit or other salary increase following the annual evaluation, but the Board will act in good faith in determining whether a salary adjustment is warranted.
 The Board will determine the amount of any salary adjustment no later than October 1 each year, and shall have discretion to make any adjustment retroactive to the immediately preceding July 1.